(CNN) -- Here's a look at the life of NBA player Kobe Bryant.

 January 19, 2004 - McDonald's announces that it will not renew Bryant's endorsement contract, which expired in December 2003.

-August 10, 2004 - The same woman from the criminal court case files a lawsuit in federal court in Denver.
+August 10, 2004 - The same woman from the criminal court case files a lawsuit in federal court in Denver, Colorado.
 The woman, under the name of "Jane Doe", claims Bryant raped her in his hotel room in a Vail-area resort in 2003 - the same incident alleged in the criminal charge against him.
 The suit is for an unspecified amount of damages.

 January 22, 2005 - Bryant scores 81 points in the Lakers 122-104 win over Toronto.
 Only Wilt Chamberlain's 100 point game in 1962 tops this performance.